HinTak/skia-building-fun/README.md

+# How to build Skia m116+ with ~80MB download and ~300MB disk space!

 ## Building Skia on a shoe-string budget

 The official procedure for building Skia tries to download ~3.5 GB and spats 7.1 GB+ onto your